The Gower Peninsula

 Just a short drive from Swansea, the Gower Peninsula is more than just a pretty face.
 It was designated as the UK’s first Area of Outstanding Natural Beauty back in 1956, and we’re glad to say it hasn’t changed much since!

 Visit the Gower Peninsula for a rich and varied environment which is breath-taking (and we’re not just saying that!) – From wild moors and limestone cliffs to golden, sandy beaches.
 Gower is a geological goldmine with inspiring landscapes – just look at Dylan Thomas’ work.

-Stay on dry land in Gower and you will be missing out!
+Stay on dry land, and you will be missing out!
 It gets some of the most awesome waves in Britain, and sandy Llangennith has been popular amongst surfers for decades.
 True adrenaline junkies can try a spot of coasteering – climb the cliffs and leap into the waves below, not for the faint hearted!
-Make sure you’re always accompanied by a professional – there are a number of activity providers who would be delighted to hear from you.
+Make sure you’re always accompanied by a professional though – there are a number of activity providers who would be delighted to hear from you.

 Sample some of the local delicacies, such as Penclawdd Cockles from the Loughor estuary, succulent Salt Marsh Lamb and the famous Laverbread (its seaweed!).

-There is a fabulous range of accommodation in Gower, hotels, apartments, caravans and campsites.
+If this has whet your appetite, there is a fabulous range of accommodation in Gower, hotels, apartments, caravans and campsites.
 From the sumptuous to the simplistic there’s something to suit all tastes and budgets.
-Check out where to stay in Gower if you are thinking of visiting, which of course you should be!
+Check out where to stay in Gower if you are thinking of visiting, which of course you should be (see below for more)!